Hydraulics & hydrology training

 2022 Fish Passage and Stream Restoration design training (online)

-Training overview: This training is composed of 14 separate video modules, each of which focuses on a different aspect of the purpose and process of fish passage projects delivered by WSDOT.
+This training is composed of 16 separate video modules, each of which focuses on a different aspect of the purpose and process of fish passage projects delivered by WSDOT.
 Participants must watch all module videos before seeking certification for this training.
 Links to these module videos and their descriptions are provided below.

-Certification: In order to receive a FPSRD certificate number, a participant is required to view all 14 module videos, and pass a comprehensive exam.
-Once a participant has viewed all module videos, send an email to Fish Passage Training to receive a link to the exam.
-The exam consists of 50 questions with several from each of the modules, and a score of at least 70% is required to pass.
+To receive a FPSRD certificate number, a participant is required to view all 16 module videos and pass a comprehensive exam.
+Once a participant completes all training videos, they must send an email to Fish Passage Training, verify they viewed the 16 modules and request a link to the exam.
+The exam consists of 50 questions with several from each of the modules.
+A score of at least 80% is required to pass.
 After successful completion of the exam, the participant will receive a 2022 FPSRD certificate number.
-This certificate number will be required starting January 31, 2021 by all authors of the Preliminary and Final Hydraulic Design (PHD/FHD) reports written for WSDOT projects.
+This certificate number will be required starting April 30, 2023, by all authors of the Preliminary and Final Hydraulic Design (PHD/FHD) reports written for WSDOT projects.

 - Fox and Bolton - 2007 (PDF 658KB)